The Cost and Tax Impact

 Explore financial information and the cost of the plan

-On Tuesday, November 4, 2025, residents will vote on a $15.95 million bond referendum to build a new multi-purpose addition to our junior/senior high school including health and fitness space, improving our Career and Technical Education (CTE) space with additional equipment and furnishings, relocating our wrestling space inside our 5-12 building and renovating the space to better support our student athletes’ needs, and addressing critical deferred maintenance needs.
+On Tuesday, November 4, 2025, residents will vote on a $15.95 million bond referendum to build a new two-station multipurpose addition to our junior/senior high school including health and fitness space, improving our Career and Technical Education (CTE) space with additional equipment and furnishings, relocating our wrestling space inside our 5-12 building and renovating the space to better support our student athletes’ needs, and addressing critical deferred maintenance needs.

 Across the State of Minnesota, facility improvements for public schools are funded through property tax increases.
 Our district and school board are committed to using taxpayer dollars wisely across all areas, particularly for a proposed building bond referendum like ours.
 We have worked carefully to ensure that the proposed $15.95 million bond referendum reflects residents' priorities and provides high value for taxpayer investment in our school.